ProgramCrafter/ValkyrienDrive/README.md

 JAR built with supllied tools can contain non-up-to-date license information.
 Please, be aware of this.

 Possibly non-exhaustive list of content borrowed from other mods:
-- Currently, all of textures were just copied from SGCraft.
+- Currently, most of textures were just copied from SGCraft.